D&B Hoovers

 D&B Hoovers was founded by Gary Hoover and Patrick Spain in 1990 as an American business research company that provided information on companies and industries through their primary product platform named "Hoover's".
 In 2003, it was acquired by Dun & Bradstreet and operated for a time as a wholly owned subsidiary.
 In 2017, the Hoover's product was re-branded D&B Hoovers.
-Dun & Bradstreet is headquartered in Short Hills, New Jersey, US.
-D&B Hoovers has sales, marketing and development resources in Austin, Texas, US.
+Dun & Bradstreet is headquartered in Jacksonville, Florida, US.

-Origins and expansion
+History

 Hoovers was started in 1990 by Gary Hoover, Patrick J. Spain, Alan Chai, and Alta Campbell.
-Leading up to this, Hoover had founded the Bookstop book store chain, ultimately purchase by Barnes & Noble.[citation needed] Hoover's initially was called The Reference Press as it published reference books about companies.
+Leading up to this, Hoover had founded the Bookstop book store chain, ultimately purchased by Barnes & Noble.
+Hoover's initially was called The Reference Press, as it published reference books about companies.

 The company grew rapidly under a business team led by Spain.
-This team iincluded Carl Shepherd, Lynn Atchison, Elisabeth DeMarse, Jani Spede, Kris Rao, and Gordon Anderson, among others.
+This team included Carl Shepherd, Lynn Atchison, Elisabeth DeMarse, Jani Spede, Kris Rao, and Gordon Anderson, among others.
 Spain was CEO from 1993 to 2001, and chairman from 1994 to 2002.

 Hoovers made an initial public offering on the NASDAQ exchange in 1999.
 The company then became a subsidiary of Dun & Bradstreet, which bought Hoover's for $119 million in 2003.
 After the acquisition of Avention by Dun & Bradstreet in 2017, the D&B Hoovers solution was launched, and replaced the existing Hoovers' product.